hornster02/Firefox-Three-Rows-Simple-Compact-Clean-CSS/README.md

 <br/>
 -move "find on page" bar over the address bar.
 Or add it as another item to the toolbar
 <br/>
--show all downloads in the pop-up window (with scrollbar) and expand it functionally and get rid of the "show all downloads" window
+-show all downloads in the pop-up window (with scrollbar) and get rid of the "show all downloads" window
 <br/>
 -rename bookmarks directly (long/short right mouse click)
 <br/>
 -tabs with play/pause button and hotkey
 <br/>
--combine Edit Folder/Bookmark into a single entry in the context menu at one specific location
+-combine Edit Folder/Bookmark in the context menu into a single entry at one specific location

 ***Useful addons***
 <br/>